 1. New (old) treatments

 The idea that we might uncover an unknown treatment in a forgotten treatise looks like a promising reason to study the ancient Greeks.
 But it’s not that simple.
-Yes, it’s possible that a forgotten plant used in the ancient world will prove to be the basis for a new drug today but that hasn’t happened yet.
+Yes, it’s possible that a forgotten plant used in the ancient world will prove to be the basis for a new drug today, but that hasn’t happened yet.
 It would have to get through the various stages of testing that we now regard as essential, and that’s not always straightforward.
-And ancient Greece was not some golden age of simple, safe medicine.
+Ancient Greece was not some golden age of simple, safe medicine.
 Some treatments such as womb fumigation were unpleasantly invasive.
-Others used very dangerous materials such as hellebore.
+Others used very dangerous materials, such as hellebore.

 However, drugs weren’t the starting point of ancient medicine.
-First came diet, in the broad sense of your whole way of life, including food, drink, exercise, excrement and sleep.
+First came diet, in the broad sense of your whole way of life, including food, drink, exercise, excrement, and sleep.
 Health was seen as the balance of different fluids in the body.
-The focus on diet was never a call to eat raw foods, whatever the claims of modern charlatans who use the name of the ancient Greek doctor Hippocrates to sell their diet regimes.
+The focus on diet was never a call to eat raw foods whatever the claims of modern charlatans who use the name of the ancient Greek doctor Hippocrates to sell their diet regimes might be.

 A patient’s condition was thought to result not just from the balance of their body, but from how that body relates to the environment.
 With diseases related to obesity and mental health today taking an increasing amount of doctors’ time, it’s not surprising medicine is turning more and more to a Greek-style holistic approach.